zkir21/android-hpp/README.md

     }
 You chose on your own javascript function name (in this example - *androidCallback*).

-So *callback* JavaScript object name can be changed to your preference.
+So, *callback* JavaScript object name can be changed to your preference.
 The java method annotated with @JavascriptInterface can have the name you chose and can have more than one parameter.
 For example:

         @JavascriptInterface
         public void yet_one_method(String data, String username) {